sigasi/sigasi_insights/content/opinion/why-hardware-designers-should-switch-eclipse.md

 With the introduction of Eclipse, IDEs are no longer proprietary closed systems.
 Support is not limited to a monopolist vendor: hundreds of companies and contractors provide support and build custom plugins.

-## Eclipse for hardware development {: id="eclipse-for-hardware-development" name="eclipse-for-hardware-development" }
+## Eclipse for hardware development

 IDEs are a self-evident choice for software development.
 Even in EDA-land, Eclipse is omnipresent for embedded software development.
 The list of official Eclipse Associate and Solution Members includes such companies as Mentor Graphics, Altera, Xilinx, Tensilica, ARM, Ericsson, Freescale Semiconductors, Nec and Intel.
 Both major FPGA vendors, Xilinx and Altera, use the power of Eclipse as an open platform for the development of their embedded software development tools.
 So -- why is it not used for hardware design?